aditya-2k23/spylt/README.md

 # SPYLT

 SPYLT is a modern, visually rich, and interactive landing page built with React, Vite, and Tailwind CSS.
 It features smooth scrolling, animated sections, and a responsive design, showcasing the benefits and features of the SPYLT product.
+See it live here 👉 [SPYLT Milk](https://spylt-adi.netlify.app/)

-> **Note:** This project is inspired by and takes reference from the AWWWARDS-winning website [SPYLT](https://www.awwwards.com/sites/spylt-milk).
+> **Note:** This project is inspired by the AWWWARDS-winning website [SPYLT](https://www.awwwards.com/sites/spylt-milk).

 ## Tech Stack